packit/packit.dev/content/docs/CLI/propose-downstream.md

     Options:
-      --dist-git-branch TEXT  Comma separated list of target branches in dist-git to release into. (defaults to repo's default branch)
+      --dist-git-branch TEXT  Comma separated list of target branches in dist-git

-      --dist-git-path TEXT    Path to dist-git repo to work in.
+                              to release into. (defaults to all branches) --dist-git-path TEXT    Path to dist-git repo to work in.
 Otherwise clone the repo in a temporary directory.